oswaldobapvicjr/junit-utils/README.md

 ## Examples

+> <b>Note:</b> Consider a **static import** declaration to `net.obvj.junit.utils.matchers.AdvancedMatchers.*` for readability.

 ### Asserting exceptions

-The following assertion is true if the examined method throws a NullPointerException.
-The **ExceptionMatcher** class is in use:
+The following assertion is true if the examined method throws a NullPointerException:

 ```java
 assertThat(() -> myObject.doStuff(null),